Enforcement Behavior

 deny(the default) when you want the policy you authored to be the complete list of allowed operations -- a true allow-list. - Set

-allowfor audit-only rollouts or for policies that only block a specific operation class (e.g. "block deletes; everything else is fine").
-This is the fix for the classic "I attached db-read-only, why is my AI blocked from everything?" scenario. - Set
+allowfor a deny-list posture: policies that only block a specific operation class (e.g. "block deletes; everything else is fine").
+This is the fix for the classic "I attached db-read-only, why is my AI blocked from everything?" scenario.
+The Deny-list recipe is a copy-paste example that allows the agent to work freely but hard-blocksrm,DROP, disk wipes, and writes to SSH-key paths. - Set

 warnduring a soft rollout to see what the blocks would be before flipping todeny.